-Working with the MSF Sweden Innovation Unit, I am the Case Manager of the Cold Chain Indicator Case.
+Working with the MSF Sweden Innovation Unit, I am an Innovation Advisor and the Case Manager of the Cold Chain Indicator Case.
 This project aims to develop — in partnership with commercial and academic partners, and under Swedish government funding — a smart, cheap indicator that can track items (medicines or lab reagents) in the humanitarian cold chain to ensure that they are good to use when they reach MSF's beneficiaries.
-Additionally, I am also the acting Innovation Lead within the unit until October 2017.
-The role has given a wide management responsibility of the ongoing cases within the unit, as well as for the development of new projects and initiatives.
+I was also the acting Innovation Lead within the unit between January-October 2017.
+The role gave a wide management responsibility of the ongoing cases within the unit, as well as for the development of new projects and initiatives.

 Through my work as a consultant with Innovating Health I have worked on a diverse range of projects spanning various technological sectors.
 However, there is always a common theme: innovation.
 I co-authored a large landscape analysis of how drones could be used in the development sector for USAID and have had other pieces from the innovatinghealth.eu blog published on industry hubs.

 Working with Jamiya and OTLW, I have helped in researching the possible ways in which the Blockchain might be used to help refugees verify and gain credentials as a means to improving their access to higher education.
 This project is ongoing and is an excellent example of how the potential of innovative modern technologies offer huge potential if they are properly harnessed.